heavenmarshal/driving_school/homelink.md

 After engaging "D", not touching the gas pedal and letting go the wheel, the car starts and moves straight forward in constant speed.
 It is because the started engine propels the vehicle forward.
 Since the wheels are straight and the ground is flat, there is no force to push the car out of the straight line.

 After doing the tight left turn, the car turns to the left.
-It is because the front wheels turns to the left and guide the car to the left.
+It is because the front wheels turn to the left and guide the car to the left.

 After releasing the steering wheel, the car stops turning left and goes straight forward.
 Because when the car goes forward and the front wheels turn to the left, there is a friction on the front wheels pointing to the forward left.
 Since there is a cast angle on the front wheel, the pivot point of the front wheel is in front of the point where the front wheels receives the friction.
 Therefore, the friction forces the front wheels returning to the straight position.
 So the car goes straight forward.